Higgs Field

 Near-cancellation of rotation

-This is why the 2D mathematics of the Feynman relation and L-R modon matching works for the 3D substrate: the physics that determines \xi and \omega_0 operates at the in-plane scale, where the system is effectively two-dimensional.
-The vertical coupling through the polar jet springs is softer and more elastic — it sets h but does not modify the in-plane lattice geometry.
+This is why the 2D mathematics of the Feynman relation and L-R modon matching works for the 3D substrate: the physics that determines \xi and \omega_0 operates at the in-plane scale, where the system is effectively two-dimensional (confirmed by the Blatter \Lambda = \xi crossover mapping above).
+The vertical coupling through the polar jet springs is softer and more elastic — it sets d but does not modify the in-plane lattice geometry.

 Connection to the Higgs VEV

-The inter-sheet spacing h is determined by the same chirality ordering thermodynamics that determines v.
-The chirality ordering perpendicular to the lattice plane — how same-chirality orbital systems stack into sheets separated by counter-rotating intermediate vortex layers — simultaneously determines:
+The inter-sheet spacing d and the Higgs VEV v are two faces of the same calculation.
+The chirality ordering perpendicular to the lattice plane — how same-chirality orbital systems stack into sheets separated by counter-rotating intermediate vortex layers — simultaneously determines both:

-- v (the equilibrium chirality amplitude, which depends on the h-dependent ordering energy)
+• v (the equilibrium chirality amplitude, which depends on the d-dependent ordering energy)

 Nambu-Goldstone Modes: Chirality Waves